Independent Auditors Report to the Members of AFH Financial Group plc

 We tailored the scope of our audit to ensure that we obtained sufficient evidence to support our opinion on the financial statements as a whole, taking into account the structure of the Group, the accounting processes and controls and the industry in which the Group operates.

-As Group auditors we carried out the audit of the Company financial statements and, in accordance with ISA (UK) 600, obtained sufficient evidence regarding the audit of the Group’s subsidiaries.
-All non-dormant subsidiaries within the Group were subject to audit based on a standalone audit materiality.
+As Group auditors we carried out an audit of the Company financial statements and, in accordance with ISA (UK) 600, obtained sufficient evidence regarding the audit of the Group’s subsidiaries.
+All non-dormant subsidiaries within the group were subject to a full-scope audit based on a standalone audit materiality.
 All audited subsidiaries are owned 100% and are consolidated into the Group financial statements.

 The directors are responsible for the other information.
 The other information comprises the information included in the annual report, other than the financial statements and our auditor’s report thereon.
 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.